kiwicom/orbit/packages/orbit-components/src/Illustration/README.md

 ## Props

-Table below contains all types of the props available in Illustration component.
+The table below contains all types of props available in the Illustration component.

 | Name       | Type            | Default    | Description                                                                                                                                                    |
 | :--------- | :-------------- | :--------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------- |